William Faulkner: The Sound and the Fury

 In autumn 1928, just after his 31st birthday, Faulkner began working on The Sound and the Fury.
 He started by writing three short stories about a group of children with the last name Compson, but soon began to feel that the characters he had created might be better suited for a full-length novel.
 Perhaps as a result of disappointment in the initial rejection of Flags in the Dust, Faulkner had now become indifferent to his publishers and wrote this novel in a much more experimental style.
 In describing the writing process for this work, Faulkner later said, "One day I seemed to shut the door between me and all publisher's addresses and book lists.
 I said to myself, 'Now I can write.'"
 After its completion, Faulkner insisted that Wasson not do any editing or add any punctuation for clarity.

 1929–1931

 In 1929, Faulkner married Estelle Oldham, with Andrew Kuhn serving as best man at the wedding.
 Estelle brought with her two children from her previous marriage to Cornell Franklin and Faulkner hoped to support his new family as a writer.
-Faulkner and Estelle had one child together, daughter Jill (1933—2008).
+Faulkner and Estelle had one child together, daughter Jill (1933–2008).
 He began writing As I Lay Dying in 1929 while working night shifts at the University of Mississippi Power House.
 The novel was published in 1930.

 Beginning in 1930, Faulkner sent some of his short stories to various national magazines.
 Several of these were published and brought him enough income to buy a house in Oxford for his family, which he named Rowan Oak.
 Fueled by a desire to make money, Faulkner wrote Sanctuary.
 With limited royalties from his work, he published short stories in magazines such as The Saturday Evening Post to supplement his income.

+In 1931, Faulkner's first child, a girl they named Alabama, was born but died nine days later.